top of page

 • Hold tax-efficient assets in taxable accounts.

-• Keep lower growth, income-generating assets in tax-deferred accounts.
+• Keep lower-growth, income-generating assets in tax-deferred accounts.

 Addressing California State Tax Considerations